Zbyl/ArbitraryFormatSerializer/docs/XmlSerialization.md

 Here we used `assign_name` to name the parent element.

 ### Final words
 On the example of `boost::optional` we saw various ways to format data.
-Using the same tools it's very easy to format almost anything exactly the way you want int.
+Using the same tools it's very easy to format almost anything exactly the way you want it.